thin-edge/thin-edge.io/crates/core/tedge_api/goals.md

 -----

+ThinEdge is an edge focused IoT framework.
+At its core it serves to bridge the gap between devices and the cloud.
+As it is meant to run on low-resources devices it's core architecture supports that.
-Thin-Edge is an edge focused IoT framework built upon a message passing router with a modular approach for extending its functionality.
+As such, it is built upon a message passing router with a modular approach for extending its functionality through plugins.

-Thin-Edge can be extended with two flavors of plugins:
+ThinEdge can thus be understood as being a common-core of a message passing router with a collection of plugins that ultimately define what it actually _does_.

+Plugins come in two forms:

-- Run-time, which are provided to Thin-Edge and meant to interoperate with it specifically
+- Run-time & external, which are provided to Thin-Edge and meant to interoperate with it specifically through stdin/stdout or some other well-specified interface (cf. external plugins further down)
+    - These are for example custom built executables that a user provides and wishes to not integrate into ThinEdge for various reasons (e.g. language differences or license)
-- Compile-time, which are built into the binary and written in Rust.
+- Compile-time & built-in, which are compiled into the actual ThinEdge binary and written in Rust.
-    - These provide the benefit of assuring compatibility with future versions during the build step
+    - These offer the advantage of simplifying deployment as well as assurances w.r.t. the messages (i.e. changes)

 Both ways are _functionally equivalent_ and _support the same features_.